laro/Cilia/README.md

 1. [Uninitialized automatic variables.](http://eel.is/c++draft/dcl.init#general-7.3)
     - Unclear - haven't people gotten used to it?
     - No initialization means random values.
 In this case they are in fact often zero, but _not always_.
+    - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't always want to initialize everything.
+        - But with virtual memory, it is actually (almost) "free" to initialize with zero.
     - We could warn (or maybe even consider it an error) if not initialized,
       and use a keyword `noinit` to avoid that warning/error.
       ```